Find Affordable College Courses

 Wilkes-Barre, PA

-Wilkes University did quite well in this year’s ranking of the most popular places for mechanical engineering students to get a master’s degree.
-It came in at #10 on the list.
-Located in the city of Wilkes-Barre, Wilkes is a private not-for-profit college with a moderately-sized student population.
+Wilkes University came in at #10 in this year’s edition of the Most Popular Mechanical Engineering Master’s Degree Schools in Pennsylvania ranking.
+Located in the small city of Wilkes-Barre, Wilkes is a private not-for-profit school with a medium-sized student population.

 Women make up 50% of the ME majors at the school.